kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 `ResourceSlice`.

 The existing 'dynamicresources' plugin needs no modification.
-Since the special resource claim for dynamic extended resource has accounted for the resource usage.
+Since the special resource claim for extended resource has accounted for the resource usage.

-A new scheduler plugin 'dynamic extended resource' is added.
+A new scheduler plugin 'extended resource' is added.
 It uses the SharedDRAManager, which is shared with the 'dynamicresources' plugin.

 The new plugin implements the following extension points.